AriFordsham/GHCWiki/Contributing-a-Patch.md

 ![start-merge-train](uploads/fe0ffa99f68f0a9134f5292393505682/start-merge-train.png)

-As long as your MR satisfies the following, marge will batch your MR with other MRs and attempt to merge into `master`:
+As long as your MR satisfies the following, GitLab will batch your MR with other MRs and attempt to merge into `master`:

 * Approved by a GHC developer
 * Passing CI